fbaeuerlein/cpp-vscode-guide/README.md

 To support your used test framework, an according test adapter has to be installed.
 I found the C++ TestMate extension pretty valuable for that.

+The test section can be found in the Activity Bar and is represented by a test tube icon.

 ---

 ### C++ TestMate